 With the exception of Phoenix, Barber, Mid-Ohio and Watkins Glen, these four classes competed on the track at the same time.

-At Watkins Glen International, the Grand Sport and Street Tuner categories competed in separate 250-mile races (with a 3-hour limit) around the eleven-turn 3.337-mile road course.
-Street Tuner teams would compete late Friday afternoon while the Grand Sport contest was the last event on Saturday’s schedule.
+At Watkins Glen International, the Grand Sport and Sport Touring categories competed in separate 250-mile races (with a 3-hour limit) around the eleven-turn 3.337-mile road course.
+Sport Touring teams would compete late Friday afternoon while the Grand Sport contest was the last event on Saturday’s schedule.

 |Thirty-two Grand Sport I and II drivers head into to corner one for the start of round six at the very wet Watkins Glen International.
 Leading the way is the Robert Julien, who qualified third in the Doncaster Racing Porsche GT3 Cup.
 Immediately behind Julien is the Porsche of Michael Levitas and Devon Powell driving a Chevrolet Corvette.
 On the right is the quickest in GS II competitor, Paul Zube piloting the No. 04 Audi S4.|

 |At Watkins Glen International, Michael Levitas put the No. 18 Porsche on the pole.
 Levitas lost the lead on the wet track when the team elected to start on slick tires.
 Eighteen laps later, the tire decision proved to be the right choice as he grabbed first place.
 After the pit-stops, Levitas’ teammate, Randy Pobst, was in third place.
 With just three laps remaining, Pobst moved into the lead and held on for the victory.|